Who is eligible for the HCPDS Postdoctoral Fellowship Programs?

 In some instances, applicants have very specific ideas about who they would like to select as primary and secondary mentors and should indicate as such in their research proposal.

 Since the HCPDS is administered under the Harvard T.H.
-Chan School of Public Health, Bell and Sloan postdoctoral fellows will need to follow the Harvard Chan School’s requirements around completing a career development form and subsequent annual reviews.
+Chan School of Public Health, HCPDS Postdoctoral Fellows will need to follow the Harvard Chan School’s requirements around completing a career development form and subsequent annual reviews.

 At what point should applicants contact potential mentors?